-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Peru and Bolivia: Marisol Mosquera of Aracari.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Peru: Marisol Mosquera of Aracari.

 A native Peruvian, Marisol chucked a career in the financial world to become a pioneer in experiential travel to Peru and Bolivia; she also plans trips that combine the Galapagos with either country.
 She and trusted colleague Mark Green—a Brit who guided trips in South America for many years and is now living in Lima and married to a Peruvian—work with a network of prominent historians, photographers, chefs, museum directors, and fashion designers to deliver privileged access to people and places throughout the region.
 They are used to working with high-powered businesspeople for whom seamless execution is a prerequisite, but sustainability is also part of their bottom line; Marisol seeks out experiences that enhance the lives of locals, and she’s a strong supporter of woman-owned enterprises.
 Call on Marisol if you want an out-of-the-box version of the region’s iconic sites—a private tented camp in the rainforest, or tips for avoiding the lines at Machu Picchu—or if you want to explore the hidden pockets that most travelers miss, from the oldest city in the Americas to a little-known protected reserve next to Bolivia’s Uyuni salt flats.

 Where to Stay and Eat

 Best bang-for-your-buck hotel

 Located in the heart of Barranco—Lima’s bohemian neighborhood—the charming Villa Barranco immerses guests in the city’s art and cultural scene.
 Inside this carefully restored 1920s republican home are nine spacious rooms, each with a private garden, patio, or balcony.
 The rooftop terrace is perfectly positioned for views over the coastal promenade, and hip art galleries such as Mario Testino’s MATE are a stroll away.
 (You can have your own private slice of this rooftop vista if you book the split-level master suite.)
 Hip art galleries, bars, cafes, and creative art and concept stores are a stroll away.

 Restaurants the locals love